 There were also great finds in film, theater, books, opera and art – indeed, too many to mention – but here are a few (and for the coolest in woke art, please browse this site): Call Me By Your Name, directed by Luca Guadagnino (he helmed the divine I Am Love starring Tilda Swinton in 2010), a sumptuous coming-of-age tale set in a small town in Italy; Film Stars Don’t Die in Liverpool with the magnificent Annette Bening as film noir star Gloria Grahame, and a wonderful (all grown-up) Jamie Bell; A Fantastic Woman directed by Chilean Sebastian Lelio; P.T.
 Anderson‘s glorious A Phantom Thread, starring Daniel Day-Lewis in what the thespian says is his final acting role; and lots of NETFLIX goodies, including The Crown, Erroll Morris‘ Wormwood and another great true-life series, this on a dead nun, The Keepers.

-Reading real books beats e-versions and we highly recommend Jennifer Egan‘s Manhattan Beach (Scribner); Ta-Nehisi Coates‘ We Were Eight Years In Power: An American Tragedy (One World/Penguin Random House); Walter Isaacson‘s, Leonardo Da Vinci (Simon & Schuster); and David Yaffe‘s highly-researched Joni Mitchell bio, Reckless Daughter (Sarah Crichton Books/Farrar, Straus And Giroux).
+Reading real books beats e-versions and we highly recommend Jennifer Egan‘s Manhattan Beach (Scribner); Ta-Nehisi Coates‘ We Were Eight Years In Power: An American Tragedy (One World/Penguin Random House); Walter Isaacson‘s magnificent, Leonardo Da Vinci (Simon & Schuster); as well as Chris Matthews‘ stellar tome, Bobby Kennedy: A Raging Spirit (also from Simon & Schuster); and David Yaffe‘s highly-researched Joni Mitchell bio, Reckless Daughter (Sarah Crichton Books/Farrar, Straus And Giroux).

 Finally, there is Spy of the First Person (Alfred A. Knopf),the achingly sad and final work from the multi-talented Sam Shepard, who died from ALS at 73 in November.
 Theater brought us the wonderfully witty musical Fun Home at the Ahmanson, while the Wallis Annenberg Center for the Performing Arts presented Simon McBurney‘s brilliant, The Encounter and Peter Brooks‘ ever relevant Battlefield.